Al Zarqali (Arzachel_(1029 - 1087 C.E.) Astronomy, Engineering

 Figure 3: North African universal astrolabe (probably from the 13th century) at the Museum of the History of Science, University of Oxford (Inventory n° 41122).
 This astrolabe uses the ‘universal lamina' described by Al-Zarqali, where a special form of rete rotates above a horizontal projection of the entire celestial sphere (Source).

-A Jew from Montpellier in France translated it into Latin; King Alfonso of Castile made two translations of it into Romance (Spanish), whilst Regiomontanus in the 15th century published a collection of problems on the ‘noble instrument of the safiha[38].
+A Jew from Montpellier in France translated it into Latin; King Alfonso of Castile made two translations of it into Romance (Spanish), whilst Regiomontanus in the 15th century published a collection of problems on the ‘noble instrument of the safiha' [38].

 Al-Zarqali, most of all, is a genial astronomer, whose accomplishments are too many to tell here.
 Like other Muslim scholars he corrected the Greeks, which again, disproves the idea that Muslim science is a copy of the Greeks, for it both corrects such Greek science and adds discoveries which became the realm of the European West many centuries later.
 Ptolemy's exaggerated estimate of the length of the Mediterranean sea at 620 were first cut by al-Khwarizmi to 520, then by al-Zarqali to the near the correct value of 420[39].
 Al-Zarqâli also wrote a treatise on the movement of the fixed stars, a discussion of theories regarding the solar year [40].
 His astronomical observations were the best of his age, and enabled him to prove for the first time the motion of the solar apogee with reference to the stars [41].
 Motion of the solar apogee with reference to the stars which he said amounted to 12.04' a year; and also gave a value of 770 50' for the longitude of the sun's apogee, and concluded that the inclination of the ecliptic oscillated between 23033' and 23053' [42].